 - I) When a person tried to pass a glass tube through a hole in a rubber tube or a rubber stopper, the glass tube was broken, causing lacerations on the hand because the hand holding the glass tube and the hand holding the rubber capillary or the rubber stopper were far apart. - 2) A person shook a mixture of ether and water in a separation funnel hard, which caused the glass to break under pressure, resulting in a cut on the thumb of the right hand.
 After first aid treatment at the Health Service Center, a person received three stitches at the Nagoya Diani Red Cross Hospital. - 3) A person tried to grab a broken measuring flask that had been knocked over by catching in the hand, and a person cut the left middle finger in the shape of a hook with the broken part.
-3 stitches and going to the hospital for treatment for about one week were needed. - 4) When a person tried to open an old reagent (pyruvic acid) in an ampule with a hot bulb, the internal pressure increases due to heating, causing an injury by bursting the ampule and sticking the glass into one's hand. - 5) When a person put one's hand in the sink of the experimental table, a finger was cut with a piece of glass that had fallen into the water.
+3 stitches and going to the hospital for treatment for about one week were needed. - 4) When a person tried to open an old reagent (pyruvic acid) in an ampule with a hot bulb, the internal pressure increases due to heating, causing an injury by bursting the ampule and sticking the glass into one's hand. - 5) When a person put one's hand in the sink of the lab bench, a finger was cut with a piece of glass that had fallen into the water. - 6) A person washed the glass beaker without realizing that the edge was chipped and sharp.
+It caused a cut on his or her finger.